thisiskaysis/thisiskaysis.github.io/README.md

 - [x] Implements responsive design principles.
 - [x] Uses semantic HTML.

 I wanted to create 4 pages - index, about, projects, contact.
 I used the template of my_first_website as a basis to work from, changing and adapting it as I learnt new skills each week.
 I controlled all versions with Git, committing changes frequently and working on branches for any new details or ideas, then merging to main.
-(Take a look at my "dev" branch to see what my website initially looked like!)
 In terms of responsiveness, I chose to have my articles in landscape (row) on wider screens (computer size), and stacked in a column on smaller screens (phone size).
 I changed the opacity to be darker on phone screens for readability since hover effects won't work.
 I tried to use semantic HTML through the entire code, however I had to use < div > once in order to get my animation working - I tried to use < ul > and < li > but couldn't get the animation to function (troubleshooting that... fun times).